linode/docs/docs/products/networking/nodebalancers/get-started/index.md

 1. Enter a **Label** for the NodeBalancer, as well as any **Tags** that may help you organize this new NodeBalancer with other services on your account.

 1. Select a **Region** for this NodeBalancer.
-The NodeBalaner needs to located in the same data center as your application's Compute Instances.
+The NodeBalancer needs to located in the same data center as your application's Compute Instances.

 1. Within the *NodeBalancer Settings* area, there is a single configuration block with sections for configuring the port, defining health checks, and attaching backend nodes.
-Additional configurations can be added using the **Add another Configuration** button.
+Additional ports can be added using the **Add another Configuration** button.

     {{< note >}}
 The following recommended parameters can be used for deploying a website.
 For other applications or to learn more about these settings, see the [Configuration Options](/docs/products/networking/nodebalancers/guides/configure/) guide.
 {{</ note >}}

     - **Port:** For load balancing a website, configure two ports: port 80 and port 443.
-Each of these ports can be configured one at a time.
+Each of these ports can be configured separately.
 See [Configuration Options > Port](/docs/products/networking/nodebalancers/guides/configure/#port).

-    - **Protocol:** Most applications can benefit most from using the *TCP* protocol.
+    - **Protocol:** Most applications can benefit from using the *TCP* protocol.
 This option is more flexible, supports HTTP/2, and maintains encrypted connections to the backend Compute Instances.
 If you intend to manage and terminate the TLS certificate on the NodeBalancer, use *HTTP* for port 80 and *HTTPS* for port 443.
 See [Configuration Options > Protocol](/docs/products/networking/nodebalancers/guides/configure/#protocol).

     - **Algorithm:** This controls how new connections are allocated across backend nodes.
 Selecting *Round Robin* can be helpful when testing (in conjunction with no session stickiness).
 Otherwise, *Least Connections* can help evenly distribute the load for production applications.
 See [Configuration Options > Algorithm](/docs/products/networking/nodebalancers/guides/configure/#algorithm).